Use a barcode scanner with AppSheet as described in the following sections:

 To enable barcode scanning using the camera on a mobile device:

-- Click the table for which you want to enable barcode scanning.
+- Go to Data and select the table to which you want to add barcode scanning in the list.

 Perform one of the following tasks:

 Enable the Scan setting for the desired column in the column list.

 Optionally, enable Search to enable scanned input in the app's built-in search box at the top of the app screen.